ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ### Attestations

 A validator is expected to create, sign, and broadcast an attestation during each epoch.
-The `committee`, assigned `shard`, and assigned `slot` for which the validator performs this role during an epoch are defined by `get_committee_assignment(state, epoch, validator_index)`.
+The `committee`, assigned `index`, and assigned `slot` for which the validator performs this role during an epoch are defined by `get_committee_assignment(state, epoch, validator_index)`.

 A validator should create and broadcast the attestation halfway through the `slot` during which the validator is assigned―that is, `SECONDS_PER_SLOT * 0.5` seconds after the start of `slot`.